nanamiwang/git-review/doc/source/installation.rst

 * post - run at the end after the review was sent.

-* draft - run when in draft mode.

 If the script returns with an exit status different than zero, git-review will exit with the custom shell exit code ``71``.